Q: What do you call someone who only speaks one language?

 If so, don’t give up!
 About two years ago, I made a conscientious decision to teach myself Spanish.
 Clearly, the third time is the charm because based on the Common European Framework of Reference for Languages I’m now testing between B2-B3 level (I’m very close to fluent).
 How did I manage this you ask?
 I attribute the bulk of my success based off of doing the following:

 - I created a goal setting game plan and established a routine

 - I changed my study habits

 - I practiced speaking Spanish

 In 6 months, I will be taking a trip to the U.S. During the next six months; I wish to learn 50 new English vocabulary words related to travel before my trip.
-I will dedicate 15 to 20 minutes a day studying travel vocabulary by using LingQ and listening to podcasts.
+I will dedicate 15 to 20 minutes a day to studying travel vocabulary by using LingQ, Memrise, Drops, and listening to podcasts.

 As you can see, saying, “I want to (insert activity you wish to do)” or “I want to learn English,” is incredibly vague.
 The SMART goal that we created is a real game plan that allows you to assess your progress.
 You even have the opportunity to determine as many benchmarks as necessary.

 SMART goals provide a direct route to helping you experience success.
 It is one of the main factors that is helping me to finally cross Spanish off of my bucket list.